 I Should Have Been Rich

-It was a great song and a great performance but no-one thought The Heartbreakers deserved much in the way of songwriter credit.
+The album version is a great song and a great performance but no-one thought the other Heartbreakers deserved much in the way of songwriter credit.
 Walter Lure occasionally changed the lyrics live for some punk outrage (‘You wanna go suck some Chinese cock?‘ ‘I’m still fucking a Chinese bitch‘) but that never made it to the studio version.

 At some point the line ‘I’m still digging a Chinese ditch‘ replaced the original ‘I’m still lying in a Chinese ditch‘ but that could have been Hell tweaking his own lyrics.
-Even if Thunders and Nolan were responsible, one word didn’t seem to justify adding themselves to the song credits.
+Even if Thunders and Nolan were responsible, not many thought that justified adding themselves to the song credits.

 Dee Dee wasn’t happy.
 Neither were his band mates.

 ‘It had nothing to do with money,’ said Dee Dee, ‘it was like prestige y’know.
 It kind of like became prestige to do that song and The Ramones never felt it y’know.’

 The track got covered a lot.
 Sid Vicious, who became friends with Dee Dee in New York, used to play it live.
 A 1985 Sid Kills NYC live bootleg credits the song to Johnny Ramone and Johnny Thunders.